ArthurHtbk/marvel-frontend/README.md

 - /favorites
 - /signup
 - /login
-User needs to be authenticated in orderto access the "/favorites" page.
+User needs to be authenticated in order to access the "/favorites" page.

 ## Packages & dependencies